Thigh high water surged around my legs, lapping at my gym shorts as Vince and I stared grimly at the deepening stretch of ocean in front of us.

 She approached and asked, “Batu Payung?” as she pointed to a hill along the shore.
 We nodded and asked if we could walk there.
 She smiled in affirmation and made a walking motion with her fingers, this time saying,”Batu Payung,” as a statement instead of a question.
 We paid her 10,000 IDR for the parking spot and started walking.

 Keeping with the theme of the day, this hike turned out to be more treacherous than we were anticipating.
 The tide was still high so we climbed up and over the hill the woman had pointed out, only to quickly realize that what we were on was probably not meant to be a trail.
 The dry hill was made of loose dirt that eroded under our feet with every step.
 One wrong move could send us tumbling down the sheer side of the hill onto the rocky shore below us.
 We moved slowly and carefully until we found a spot where we were able to clamber back down to the water.
-Wading through the surf seemed like a better plan than continuing on the slippery hill.
+Wading through the surf seemed like a better idea than continuing on the slippery hill.
 This ended up being a good plan, and we were able to hike much faster.

 As we walked, I noticed a strange greenish hue to the rocks along the shore.